E-cigarettes are NOT approved by Health Canada for sale or use in Canada. The safety, efficacy and quality of e-cigarettes are still unknown.

 Are E-Cigarettes safe for use?

-For more information, see the Position Statement developed by the Canadian Lung Association, based on the current scientific evidence and recommendations from the World Health Organization, Health Canada, the U.S. Federal Drug Administration.
+The Canadian Lung Association is currently updating their Position Statement (pending) based on current scientific evidence and recommendations from the World Health Organization, Health Canada, and the U.S. Federal Drug Administration.
+The BC Healthy Living Alliance has also developed a position statement.